Communities

 I earn quite a bit more than the average salary you give, and I publish FOSS projects.
 I do it because I enjoy coding, I want a warm fuzzy feeling from helping the community, I want to share my work with other people who have a similar sense of software aesthetics, and it helps me learn new things.
 It's more like doing puzzles for fun than work.
 I don't neglect my family to do this, if my kids want to go for a walk I do that instead.
 I do FOSS in my free time.
 While not everyone is like me either, it is wrong to say that all FOSS devs dislike feedback if not paid.

-tripleee‭ wrote about 1 year ago · edited about 1 year ago
+tripleee‭ wrote over 1 year ago · edited over 1 year ago

 I think you are missing the point of this answer, which explains specifically why demanding something is problematic.
 You too would probably at the very least explain - perhaps even politely - to someone who thinks they deserve your time now that right now, you prioritize walking with your kids.